2023 Toyota RAV4 Hybrid — Carivo review Representative photo — may show another model year

 About the 2023 Toyota RAV4 Hybrid

-The 2023 Toyota RAV4 Hybrid is a hybrid that earns a Carivo score of 8.5/10 — rated Exceptional.
+Our scoring places the 2023 Toyota RAV4 Hybrid at 8.5/10 overall, which translates to a Exceptional rating for this hybrid.
 Its strongest dimension is Reliability at 9.3/10, while Performance at 7.0/10 is where it trails the competition most noticeably.
 This is among the top-rated hybrids in Carivo's database — a genuine recommendation for buyers in this segment.

 Performance scores 7.0/10 — competent for everyday use.
-Acceleration and handling are adequate for commuting and highway driving, though enthusiasts looking for a more engaged driving experience will want to look at higher-rated alternatives.
-Technology scores 8.1/10 — one of the stronger tech packages in the segment.
-Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.
+Acceleration and handling are adequate for commuting and highway driving, though enthusiasts will want to look at higher-rated alternatives.
+The cabin tech earns 8.1/10 — infotainment, smartphone integration, and driver-assistance are all close to the best this class offers.

 Priced from $32,713–$42,304, 40 MPG, seating 5, the Toyota RAV4 Hybrid sits in the mid-market bracket of the hybrid segment.
-Its value score of 8.8/10 confirms that the price reflects the quality — you're getting a lot for your money here.
+Value is where it presses its advantage — 8.8/10, meaning the feature set and quality outrun the asking price.
 At 3 years old, it's worth checking whether a newer generation or refresh has addressed any weaker dimensions — compare it to the current model year before buying.

 Our take: The 2023 Toyota RAV4 Hybrid is one of the more compelling options in the hybrid segment right now.
 It excels in reliability, safety, value, technology — the kind of car you can buy with confidence and own without regret.
 If it fits your budget and use case, it earns a clear recommendation.